nichsutton/CS4337-Project-1/devlog.md

 - now I need to check if the expression in syntacitally correct
 - - To do this I need to check if each operator is unary or binary to decide how many operands it takes.
 I need to check if each operator correctly calculates their operands such that there are no operands remaining.
 I also implemented the convert_str_to_num function
 - The expression validation for syntax is now finished.
-- Now I need to check dividing by zero errors and start outputting errors to the screen.
+- Now I need to check dividing by zero errors and start outputting errors to the screen. (this cannot be done until I implement the actual calculations)
 - now I need to implement the calculator to compute results without using the history reference first

+# 03/28/2025 1:39 AM - Session End
+I have finished most of the error checking and have been researching methods to implement the actual calculation process.
+I have been able to group history tagged numbers with their "$" and store them in the list.
+For my next session I plan to finish the calculation process on both the batch and interaction version, and finish the project.
+This includes the history retrieval when given the "$n" input, int -> float conversions, and any unforeseen errors that may need to be accounted for.